-Ley Fletcher is in his fifth year as the head track and field coach, and first as the head cross country coach at Lees-McRae.
+Ley Fletcher will begin his 10th season as the Head Track & Field Coach, and sixth as the head cross country coach at Lees-McRae.

-Prior to his arrival in Banner Elk, Fletcher spent seven years at the helm of the cross country programs at conference foe Coker College.
 During his time at Coker, Fletcher led the Cobra men and women to the top in both Conference Carolinas and in the Southeast Region.
-As recently as 2006, Fletcher led the Cobra men to a third place finish in the conference and a fifth place showing in the region, while the women finished as high as fourth in the conference and sixth in the region.
+As recently as 2006 the men finished third in the conference and fifth in the region, while the women finished as high as fourth in the conference and sixth in the region.

 Fletcher's commitment to academics is impressive as well with eight Academic All-Americans during his time at Coker, two All-Region selections and numerous All-Conference members.

-Before arriving at Coker, Fletcher spent three years at Meridian Community College as the Head Track and Field Coach.
-In the spring of 2001, his men's track team finished 21st in the country, placing four student-athletes on the NJCAA All-America Teams.
-The Meridian women posted an impressive season in 2000 under Fletcher’s direction, finishing 16th in the outdoor championships.
+Before arriving to Coker College, Fletcher spent three years at Meridian Community College as the Head Track and Field Coach.
+In the spring of 2001 his men's track team finished 21st in the country, with four NJCAA All-Americans.
+While in 2000 the women's track team placed 16th in the outdoor championships.

-In 1999, the Meridian men's track team finished fourth in the country at the indoor championships and ninth at the outdoor championships.
-During the 1999 season, Fletcher had the privilege of coaching nationally ranked long jumper Miguel Pate, who went on to represent the United States at the 2008 Summer Olympics.
+In 1999 at Meridian the men's track team finished 4th in the country in the indoor championships and 9th at outdoor championships.
+Led by long jumper Miguel Pate who was ranked nationally as well as in the world and is currently representing the United States at the 2008 Summer Olympics.

 Fletcher attended the University of Mississippi before graduating from Athens State College with a degree in Physical Education.
 He is a USA Track and Field Level I and II Track and Field Certified Coach.